traynor/express-res-status/README.md

 `res.notFound(errMsg);`

-Basically, instead of codes, you use HTTP code description in camelCase format, like so:
+Basically, instead of codes, you use HTTP code's description in camelCase format, like so:

 `418 I'm a teapot`

 would be:

 `res.imATeapot('I\'m a teapot, have some tea...
 C(_)/¨');`

 Example usage: